belaym/alx-pre_course/README.md

-This file is mandatory ai all ALX school projects
+This file is mandatory ai all ALX school projects# alx-pre_course